Skip to content

 Educational objectives

-Knowledge and understanding Area: Understanding corporate management Knowledge of business and organisational models Knowledge of management and target agreements, plans and organisational functions Knowledge of methods of corporate decision-making and strategic management Knowledge of decision-making concepts and models for the introduction of new products, pricing, distribution channels and (digital) means of communication Understanding of social responsibility, consumer protection, sustainable marketing Knowledge of concepts, models and tools for critically analysing business and corporate strategies Understanding of various management theories and organisational behaviour and their significance in the context of different businesses and different business-economic contexts In-depth knowledge in the areas of international marketing, management of multinational companies, analysis of consumer behaviour or management of operational and technical functions In-depth knowledge and understanding of management control Knowledge of the underlying mechanisms for effective communication of theoretical and empirical business topics in three languages: Italian, German and English Ability to apply knowledge and understanding Area : Economics be able to recognise and analyse the development of corporate structures and the evolution of organisational forms be able to correctly apply management principles and theoretical models as well as empirical analysis tools to complex problems in typical management situations in the appropriate context be able to apply appropriate concepts, models, tools and techniques to analyse markets, market strategies, programmes and activities in teamwork and communicate research results in accordance with international professional standards in three languages: Italian, German and English be able to formulate strategies and identify critical steps in the implementation of a competitive strategy be able to apply appropriate analytical tools and models to evaluate the strategic choices and strategies adopted by companies be able to apply the specific tools of auditing in different contexts of business reality be able to communicate the results of strategic analyses prepared according to international professional standards in three languages: Italian, German and English Making judgements recognise the most important problems in complex decision-making situations critically analyse the facts and the situations to be dealt with combine information and analytical methods, also using modern software packages, within the framework of logical reasoning in order to find a solution Learning skills critically analyse and integrate data, information and future experiences, also using advanced software packages
+ILO (Intended Learning Outcomes) ILO 1 Knowledge and understanding ILO 1.1 Knowledge of business and organisational models ILO 1.2 Knowledge of management and target agreements, plans and organisational functions ILO 1.3 Knowledge of methods of business decision making and strategic management ILO 1.4 Knowledge of decision-making concepts and models for the introduction of new products, pricing, distribution channels and (digital) means of communication ILO 1.5 Understanding of social responsibility, consumer protection, sustainable marketing ILO 1.6 Knowledge of concepts, models and tools for critically analysing business and corporate strategies ILO 2 Ability to apply knowledge and understanding ILO 2.1 Be able to correctly apply management principles and theoretical models as well as empirical analytical tools to complex problems in typical management situations in the appropriate context ILO 2.2 be able to formulate strategies and identify critical steps in the implementation of a competitive strategy ILO 3 Making judgements ILO 3.1 recognise the most important problems in complex decision-making situations ILO 3.2 critically analyse the facts and the situations to be dealt with ILO 3.3 combine information and analytical methods, including the use of modern software packages, in a logical argument to find a solution ILO 4 Learning skills ILO 4.1 Obtain information required in everyday working life from databases, scientific literature, laws and guidelines ILO 4.2 Critically analyse and integrate data, information and future experiences, also using advanced software packages

 Assessment